3 Days in Paris, France — Posh First Timer’s Guide

 A city of timeless allure, Paris offers a quintessential European experience in one of the most sought out destinations in the world.
 The majestic Eiffel Tower sparkles against the night while the Gothic spires of Notre-Dame pierce through the skyline, embodying centuries of history and architectural grandeur.

-Wander through the charming streets of Montmartre, where creatives capture the bohemian soul of the borough, and savor the delicate flavors of French pastries in quaint patisseries.
+Wander through the charming streets of Montmartre, where creatives capture the bohemian soul of the borough, and savor the delicate flavors of French baking in quaint patisseries.
 The dazzling opulence of the Palace of Versailles and the splendor of Louvre exhibitions provide glimpses into the artistic underpinnings which define Paris.
 Romantic bridges arch over the water along the banks of the Seine, inviting leisurely strolls to reveal the city's hidden gems.
-Savor the elegance of a bygone era with an open-hearted exploration through the City of Love in this Paris three day itinerary.
+Savor the elegance of a bygone era with an open-hearted exploration through the City of Love in this 3 days in Paris itinerary.

 In a hurry?
-Here’s a time-stamped overview of the detailed Paris travel itinerary you’ll find below:
+Here’s a time-stamped overview of the detailed 3 days in Paris travel itinerary you’ll find below:

 Day 1